top of page

 As we entered Moab, we marveled at the charm that accompanies a small town.
 Motels lined the streets, their flashy signs advertising pools and free Wi-Fi, while restaurant windows were adorned with early-bird specials and decades-old décor.

-Knowing we wanted to stay somewhere off the beaten path, we headed south on Highway 191, turned left onto Old Airport Road, and made our way to the scenic La Sal Loop Road.
-From our research, we knew there would be plenty of dispersed camping along the route—seclusion and solitude were exactly what we sought.
+Knowing we wanted to stay somewhere off the beaten path, we went south on Highway 191.
+We then turned left onto Old Airport Road and ventured into the scenic La Sal Loop Road.
+Our research had revealed that the route would offer ample opportunities for dispersed camping, providing us with the seclusion and solitude we craved.

 Yes, 2025 would bring its share of missed moments, but it would also hold the kind of experiences that would redefine us.